 Two additional entities are only relevant to the Existing PAs MTA model described in Section 5 of this document:

-Peer Review Group(s) or PRG(s): A group of volunteer, non-financially interested stakeholders, potentially assembled from the MTAB, tasked with providing advice for MT solicitations, and work in conjunction with the IE to ensure openness and transparency of the solicitation process.
+Procurement Review Group(s) or PRG(s): A group of volunteer, non-financially interested stakeholders, potentially assembled from the MTAB, tasked with providing advice for MT solicitations, and work in conjunction with the IE to ensure openness and transparency of the solicitation process.

 Independent Evaluator or IE: An independent expert with relevant EE and competitive solicitation experience embedded in the MT process to ensure compliance and fairness in the selection of MT implementers and evaluators.
 The IE would also provide regular reports to the MTA(s) and MTAB as well as the PRG(s).